Board Game for Peace

 Partner

-The Board Game for Peace program is packaged creatively and effectively through various board games to spread peace among Indonesian youth.
-This program serves as a platform for the younger generation to learn and practice peacebuilding skills in enjoyable ways.
+Board Game for Peace (BGFP) is a creative and effective program that uses board games to promote peace among Indonesia's youth.
+This program serves as a platform for young people to learn and practice peacebuilding skills in a fun and engaging way.

 Program Background